Shagungupta7/404-slot-machine/README.md

 ## Features

 - **Slot Machine Animation:** The page includes an animated slot machine that rolls through various icons, creating an engaging visual effect.
-- **Dynamic Styling:** Uses CSS and SCSS for dynamic styling and animations.
+- **Dynamic Styling:** Uses CSS and Javascript for dynamic styling and animations.
 - **Responsive Design:** The design is responsive and adjusts to different screen sizes.